 3. During your risk assessment process, keep your eyes open for receipts of data, storage of data and transmission of data.

 Keep the vendor list centrally accessible, and keep it maintained.
-Many organizations have subset lists of vendors for different purposes, so it’s an opportunity to consolidate and track where this information lives in the organization.
-Review and update this list annually.
+Many organizations have subset lists of vendors for different purposes, so this is an opportunity to consolidate and track where this information lives in the organization.

 2) Flag High-Risk Vendors